The Nondecreasing Rank: Geometry of the Order Cone and the Existence of Nondecreasing Factorizations

 The first three rows of equations correspond to simple positivity and monotonicity constraints.
 The next two rows of equations have four non-zero variables and will appear in the next section as the type of equations required to cut-out $\mc{N}_{< \infty}$ when the posets are trees.
-The final four rows of equations are more exotic as they have dual vectors that are matrices with rank greater than one.
-For example, the last two inequalities have the corresponding dual vectors
+The final four rows of equations are more exotic as they can be written as $\tr(\bl{C}^\intercal\bl{T}) \leq 0$ where the matrix $\bl{C}$ has a rank greater than one.
+For example, the last two inequalities have the corresponding $\bl{C}$ matrices